tfchurch/sumo-hakyll/pages/smt/index.md

 SMT 2014 will run on **Saturday, February 15, 2014**.

+Support for SMT is generously provided by [our sponsors](/sponsors.html).

 # Register for SMT 2014 {#register}

 !!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)